Skip to content

 Warning

-We currently only guarantee that the Camera Adaptation is supported on Raspberry Pi Bullseye systems
+We currently only guarantee that the Camera Adaptation is supported on Raspberry Pi Bullseye and Bookworm OS.

 Update Kernel Version